destem/FaceCap-ProjMapping/README.md

 | P      |  Go to the next texture|

 #### OSC implementation
-There are two functions in this OSC Implementation.
+There are three functions in this OSC Implementation.

 The first is to turn on and off the display.
 The display is controlled through the `/osc/display/` address and uses the value `1` to display and `0` to turn off the display.

 The second is to control which mask is being displayed.
 This is used through the `/osc/mask/` address and can either take the number of the mask, i.e. mask one would use the value `1` or the command `next` which would go to the next mask.

+The third is to control who is being tracked.
+This is used throug hthe `/osc/person` address and can either take the number of the person to be tracked or the comannd `next` which would display the next person